lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_102_dotty_new_control_structure_syntax/README.md

 - The values mentioned above each contain a specific set of compiler options for a specific syntax rewrite.

-- Now go through the following sequence of actions:
-  - Add one of the syntax rewrite values to the compiler option section.
+- Now add the `rewriteNewSyntax` settings to the compiler options.

 Question: you will need to concatenate the `Seq` of settings with the compiler option setting.
 How would you do that.
 If needed, consult the `Seq` Scala collection